HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 #### 1.8.4 HQMF

 HQMF is a structured document markup standard* “…for representing a health quality measure as an electronic document.
 A quality measure is a quantitative tool to assess the performance of an individual or organization’s performance in relation to a specified process or outcome via the measurement of an action, process, or outcome of clinical care.
-Quality measures are often derived from clinical guidelines and are designed to determine whether the appropriate care has been provided given a set of clinical criteria and an evidence base.” [^4] [^a]
+Quality measures are often derived from clinical guidelines and are designed to determine whether the appropriate care has been provided given a set of clinical criteria and an evidence base.” [^3] [^a]

 HQMF defines a header for classification and management of the quality measure as well as important metadata.
 HQMF also defines a document body that carries the content of the quality measure.

 Through standardization of a measure’s structure, metadata, definitions, and logic, the HQMF ensures measure consistency and unambiguous interpretation.
 A health quality measure encoded in the HQMF format is referred to as an electronic clinical quality measure (eCQM).
 Standardization of document structure (e.g., sections), metadata (e.g., author, verifier), and definitions (e.g., numerator, initial population) enable a wide range of measures currently existing in a variety of formats to achieve consistency.
 This formal representation of the clinical, financial, and administrative concepts and logic within an eCQM produce unambiguous interpretation and consistent reporting.

 During the past few years, National Quality Forum (NQF), through the Health Information Technology Expert Panel (HITEP), developed the Quality Data Model (QDM) for data representation in quality measures; and HL7 developed the HQMF Release 1 (R1) Draft Standard For Trial Use (DSTU).
-NQF, working with CMS, applied the QDM to HQMF R1, and implemented this solution in the Measure Authoring Tool (MAT) [^7].
+NQF, working with CMS, applied the QDM to HQMF R1, and implemented this solution in the Measure Authoring Tool (MAT) [^6].
 The team did this by creating patterns for each QDM data type and QDM attribute, mapping them to the HL7 Reference Information Model (RIM), and using standard vocabularies.
 The QDM-based HQMF R1 was further refined (and the HQMF R1 DSTU was extended) in collaboration with measure developers through the eCQM Issues Group (eMIG), a consensus body of eCQM developers and stewards convened by CMS.
-The resulting QDM-based (extended) HQMF R1 was implemented in the MAT, and served as the basis for the creation of Meaningful Use 2014 eCQMs.
+The resulting QDM-based (extended) HQMF R1 was implemented in the MAT, and served as the basis for the creation of Promoting Interoperability Program (PIP) eCQMs.

-This approach was subsequently standardized in the QDM-based HQMF IG [^5] for the trial version of HQMF R1 STU2 along with the full list of templates for the QDM data types and QDM attributes in Volume 2 of the QDM- based HQMF IG, so that they could meet the needs of Meaningful Use eCQMs, and so that the QDM- based HQMF strategy would be governed by an open HL7 consensus process (as opposed to being driven by the MAT tooling implementation).
+This approach was subsequently standardized in the QDM-based HQMF IG [^4] for the trial version of HQMF R1 STU2 along with the full list of templates for the QDM data types and QDM attributes in Volume 2 of the QDM- based HQMF IG, so that they could meet the needs of Promoting Interoperability Program (PIP) eCQMs, and so that the QDM- based HQMF strategy would be governed by an open HL7 consensus process (as opposed to being driven by the MAT tooling implementation).

 #### 1.8.5 HQMF Release 1 Normative vs STU1 vs STU2

 HQMF R1 STU1 was balloted in the September 2009 ballot cycle as a DSTU; it was supported by volunteer efforts and through the NQF contract with the US Department of Health and Human Services (HHS) to promote the effective use of EHR systems.
 The DSTU period for HQMF R1 STU1 was two years.

 HQMF R1 STU2 was sponsored by the Center for Clinical Standards and Quality of CMS in partnership with HL7 and the Office of the National Coordinator (ONC).
 A driver for developing HQMF R1 STU2 was the need to make HQMF more amenable to automated machine processing.
 ONC’s Standards and Interoperability (S&I) Framework Query Health Technical Workgroup co-hosted project meetings.
-This IG is developed based on the normative release of HQMF R1 that was published in June of 2017 [^4].
+This IG is developed based on the normative release of HQMF R1 that was published in June of 2017 [^3].

 [^a]: HQMF is not an HL7 V3 Clinical Document Architecture (CDA) standard,but is similar to CDA in being a structured document markup standard.